 Wednesday Evening Round Table – Making Connections within a Small Group

-We gather for fellowship, share a meal, listen to a brief presentation, and discuss the topic around the table.
-The evening concludes with the service of Compline.
+The Round Table is a three part series of Wednesday evenings, held three times a year.
+Participants build community around a shared meal and theological conversation.
+It’s a great opportunity for those who wish to explore and deepen their faith and strengthen their community connections.
 During the year, Round Table is offered in three segments, with each segment on three consecutive Wednesdays and as the group around the table is the same for the 3 weeks, the preference is to attend all 3 weeks.
 Registration is available about 4 weeks before the program begins.

 - *A People Called Episcopalians: A Brief Introduction to Our Way of life; John Westerhoff with Sharon Ely Pearson